lammps/lammps/doc/src/pair_hdnnp.rst

 If the training of a neural network potential has been performed with different physical units for length and energy than those set in LAMMPS, it is still possible to use the potential when the unit conversion factors are provided via the *cflength* and *cfenergy* keywords.
-If for example, the NNP was parameterized with Bohr and Hartree training data and symmetry function parameters (i.e. distances and energies in "input.nn" are given in Bohr and Hartree) but LAMMPS is set to use *metal* units (Angstrom and eV) the correct
+If for example, the HDNNP was parameterized with Bohr and Hartree training data and symmetry function parameters (i.e. distances and energies in "input.nn" are given in Bohr and Hartree) but LAMMPS is set to use *metal* units (Angstrom and eV) the correct